seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Who keeps the tent now?

 **THERSITES**
-The surgeon’s box, or the patient’s wound.
+The surgeon's box, or the patient's wound.

 **PATROCLUS**
 Well said, adversity! and what need these tricks?

 **THERSITES**
 Prithee, be silent, boy; I profit not by thy talk:
-thou art thought to be Achilles’ male varlet.
+thou art thought to be Achilles' male varlet.

 **PATROCLUS**
-Male varlet, you rogue! what’s that?
+Male varlet, you rogue! what's that?

 **THERSITES**
 Why, his masculine whore.
 Now, the rotten diseases
 of the south, the guts-griping, ruptures, catarrhs,
-loads o’ gravel i’ the back, lethargies, cold
+loads o' gravel i' the back, lethargies, cold
 palsies, raw eyes, dirt-rotten livers, wheezing
 lungs, bladders full of imposthume, sciaticas,
-limekilns i’ the palm, incurable bone-ache, and the
+limekilns i' the palm, incurable bone-ache, and the
 rivelled fee-simple of the tetter, take and take
 again such preposterous discoveries!